Updated June 9, 2023

 - Business Forecasting and decision support

 - Applications development

-SAS is used by reputed companies like Barclays, Nestle, HSBC, Volvo and BNB Paribas.
+Reputed companies like Barclays, Nestle, HSBC, Volvo, and BNB Paribas use it.

-R is a programming language for statistical computing and graphics which was created in the year 1995 by Ross Ihaka and Robert Gentleman.
-It offers a wide range of statistical and graphical techniques.
-It is a open source route which is highly extensible.
-It is a simple and effective programming language.
-It is more than just a statistics system.
-It does the following work
+R is a programming language for statistical computing and graphics, created in 1995 by Ross Ihaka and Robert Gentleman.
+R offers a wide range of statistical and graphical techniques.
+It is an open-source route that is highly extensible.
+It is a simple and effective programming language and more than just a statistics system.
+It does the following work.

 - Easily manipulates packages